 - The transaction between two or more offices of the same parent company.

-- Transactional activities between employer and employee.
+- Transactional activities between the employer and employee.

 Let’s consider the following example…